team-abyss-p2/finnby/README.md

 -   Automatically create a `tsconfig.json` file in the project directory like create-react-app and next.js do if a `.ts` or `.tsx` file is detected to make moving to TypeScript easier
--   The `css` function is sort of useless right now since it's unsupported in the Babel plugin, meaning it cannot be statically extracted nor inlined into other styles